20+ organised urban events

 Who are Nordic Works*?

-Nordic Works was created by the young offices Futudesign, JADA, Pro Toto, Studio Puisto, Architects Rudanko + Kankkunen, Hukkatila, Virkkala de Vocht Architects, MUUAN, Kaleidoscope, AOR and Avarrus.
-Nordic Works was founded in the autumn of 2013.
-The founding offices wanted to create a network of young architect offices and find new ways of making use of architects’ expertise.
-Currently, our network consists of more than 80 experts of user-oriented urban planning.
+Nordic Works* was created by the young offices Futudesign, JADA, Studio Puisto, Architects Rudanko + Kankkunen, Virkkala de Vocht Architects, MUUAN, Kaleidoscope, AOR and Avarrus.
+The joint company was founded in the autumn of 2013.
+The founding offices wanted to create a collective of young architect offices and find new ways of making use of architects’ expertise.
+Currently, our company consists of more than 80 experts of user-oriented urban planning.

 What we do